So, how do folks build meaningful careers that are more than just a means to making money?

 You’ve got to have models in your head.
 And you’ve got to array your experience—both vicarious and direct—on this latticework of models.

-There is access to so many tools in 2021 and beyond that can teach you in-demand career and business skills.
-From books to free content online, paid online courses, coaching, and more, you can learn a ton of different skills you can use to create your own tailor-made career.
+There are countless tools and online programs that can help you advance your career and stretch your business skills.
+From books to free content online, paid online courses, coaching, and more, you can learn a ton of different skills to create your own tailor-made career.

 Your work environment makes you feel good